What you should know before you go Kayaking

 Two is Better Than One

 It’s best to paddle with a partner.
 The ocean is unpredictable.
 By paddling with others, it is much safer if something goes wrong.
 We realize that it can be wonderful to paddle by yourself, but please remember that shoreline paddling is where all the good stuff is – and also the best place to rescue yourself if something happens.
 If you are looking for people to paddle with try joining a paddling group.
-SISKA is the south island sea kayak association for kayakers.
-There is also a South Island SUP group to join on Facebook or the Kayaking meet up group.
+SISKA, South Island Sea Kayak Association, is paddling club for kayakers.
+There is also the South Island SUP group to join on Facebook or the Kayaking Meet Up group.

 Leave a Float Plan